 All residents must be full time students at The University of Western Australia or affiliated UWA course/colleges (at the discretion of UniHall) during their tenancy period at UniHall.
-The Exception may be granted to residents who are completing the last semester of their current degree.
+Exception may be granted to residents who are completing the last semester of their current degree, or alumni seeking to participate in UniHall's Graduate Accommodation Program.
 Residents are admitted to UniHall in accordance with the terms of condition stipulated in their Letter of Offer.